Wrongful Termination

 • Retaliation: retaliation claims allege that an employer terminated an employee in response to the employee engaging in a protected activity, such as reporting sexual harassment.

-While each type of claim requires its own unique proof, all claims of wrongful termination share one common goal: to hold employers accountable for their unlawful conduct.
+While each type of claim requires unique proof, all claims of wrongful termination share one common goal: to hold employers accountable for their unlawful conduct.

-Signs That You are a Victim of Wrongful Termination in Maryland or Washington D.C.
+What Are the Signs That You Are a Victim of Wrongful Termination?

 Signs that your termination may have been wrongful include: